Where “astonishment” combines with “saving the environment”

 Since 2012 the Wildlife Park has formed part of the Natagora “Nature Network.”
 In connection with this it has made a number of commitments concerning ecological management of the area and is managing several projects in partnership with the association.

-The Estate of the Caves of Han strives to raise public awareness of the importance of conserving nature and the wild animals living in our region as well as of their roles in our ecosystems.
+The Domain of the Caves of Han strives to raise public awareness of the importance of conserving nature and the wild animals living in our region as well as of their roles in our ecosystems.